ShiftLeftSecurity/traceleft/README.md

 probes on Linux function calls (both APIs and other internal functions) in order to receive callbacks for syscalls, file and network events of a traced process.
-TraceLeft is built using [gobpf](https://github.com/iovisor/gobpf) and takes inspiration from the [BCC](https://github.com/iovisor/bcc) toolset.
+TraceLeft is built using [gobpf](https://github.com/iovisor/gobpf) and takes inspiration from the [BCC](https://github.com/iovisor/bcc) toolkit.
 TraceLeft has been designed as a framework to build configuration driven system auditing tools as well as application tracing tools used for network and syscall monitoring.
 TraceLeft has been tested on kernel versions `v4.11+` with eBPF support